Mid America Adventure: History

 Plans for a Six Flags park in the St. Louis area—dubbed Six Flags Over Mid-America—were announced on July 16, 1969.
-The park opened on June 5, 1971, the third and last of the three "true" Six Flags parks as envisioned by Angus G. Wynne.
-The park was divided into six themed sections: the namesake "Six Flags" over Mid-America:
+The park opened on June 5, 1971, the third and last of the three "true" Six Flags parks envisioned by Angus G. Wynne.
+The park was divided into six themed sections, each under one of the "Six Flags":